Waziup/learning-center-content/content/en/courses/6.WebApps/1.WebApps/_index.md

 We added the `link` and `script` tag in the file to use bootstrap classes.
 If you are using vs code, install a live server extension to view the changes we make to our index file.

+You can download the live server extension from vscode marketplace.

+Successful download should appear as shown in the image below.

 ![Live server](./img/live-server.png)

 Add this content to the body context